If you’ve been working full-time jobs, the idea of becoming a newbie writer and jumping into freelancing can be both exciting and terrifying.

 They each found a way to get that first client to hire them to write.
 You can, too.

 4. You know something useful.

-I often hear from writers who worry they’re either too young or too old to get started in freelance writing.
+I often hear from newbie writers who worry they’re either too young or too old to get started in freelance writing.
 No such thing.

 No matter what age you are, there are markets that want you.
 There are youth brands, there are brands that market to the 60+ demographic, and there are magazines for these age groups, too.
-Are you a mom who’s been out of the job market a while?
+Are you a newbie writer and mom who’s been out of the job market a while?
 There are parenting and women’s magazines, too, and niche product companies whose goods you probably use and love.

 Somewhere in your life experience or job history, there is information that would make you the perfect writer for some client, somewhere.
 Figure out what you’ve got, and then use it.

 Not every prospect can afford to pay a seasoned copywriter $125 an hour, and not every magazine can pay $1 a word or more for articles.